Jason10897/Barcode-Detection/README.md

 <br>Code for detecting and decoding barcodes in images.

 2. Barcode Scanner for Videos.ipynb
 <br>Code for detecting and decoding barcodes in videos.
 Also has a commented line of code to save a video as a set of frames.
-FileUploadStream
+There are two methods for processing a video.
+My code uses FileVideoStream.
+The other one is VideoStream.
+FileVideoStream procceses the video slower, but generally has a better performance than VideoStream, which processes the video faster with a slightly lower performance.
+It is advised to use FileVideoStream for videos having a shorter duration of in cases where accuracy is very important.
+For longer videos or experimenting use VideoStream instead

 3. Frames to Video.ipynb
 <br>Code for assembling a set of frames into a video.

+Note: GitHub may not be able to render a Jupyter Notebook in one go, so kindly reload it a few times to view the Notebook, if it does not load the first time around.